sullaspqr/jest-test/README.md

 After cloning, install node_modules, then start with: npm test

 # It will test 2 App components:
-should render username and password input fields
+- should render username and password input fields

-# should allow input in username and password fields
+- should allow input in username and password fields

-I#t will test sum.js component with expect + toBe:
+# It will test sum.js component with expect + toBe:
-expect 2 numbers summary, and toBe the result, if the sum is ok The test using Jest
+- expect 2 numbers summary, and toBe the result, if the sum is ok The test using Jest